prepayments/preps/README.md

 The application runs on port 11001

+###### Database migration

+The database has been setup with automatic tagging on compile command.
+When the following command is ran, the liquibase pluging will tag the database with the project version:

+    mvn clean compile

 ### Acknowledgement

 This app is designed primarily with open source libraries and software.
 Among others I would